jepefe/monitormate/README.md

 ===========
 Gets and minimally processes datastream to send current status to a webserver.
 Use the following options:

-php monitormate.php –-help
+php monitormate.php -h

 	Usage: monitormate.php [options]
 	Options:

-		-a IP_ADDRESS		IP address of your Mate3.
-		-p UDP_PORT			Port Mate3 is configured to use for Data Stream.
+		-a IP_ADDRESS		IP address on which to listen for data stream. (optional, defaults to all) -p UDP_PORT			Port Mate3 is configured to use for Data Stream.
 		-u URL				The full URL to the post_datastream.php on your webserver.
-		-t TOKEN			Token configured in config.php on your webserver. (optional) -d					Debug output
+		-t TOKEN			Token configured in config.php on your webserver. (optional, but recommended) -d					Debug output

 post_datastream.php